hbctraining/reproducibility-tools/lessons/06_Github_remote2.md

 author: "Bob Freeman, Meeta Mistry, Radhika Khetani, Kathleen Keating"
 ---

+## Learning Objectives

-### Making Changes Remotely
+## Making Changes Remotely

+We now have our work both locally on our computers and online in the GitHub web interface.
+So far any edits we have made to our files have been directly on the local versions and then we pushed the changes to the online repository.
+It is also possible to **make a change to your repository on the web interface**.

+To demonstrate how to do this, we will edit one of the files in our **`code`** folder.
+Inside this folder we have several scripts and we realized that we forgot to give attribution to our functions in the `util_functions.R` file.

-It is also possible to make a change to your repository on the web interface.
-We forgot to give attribution to our functions in the `util_functions.R` file.
-Go into the `code` directory, and click on the name of the file in the title area to take you to a new page showing your document.
+Navigate to the **gitkraken_workshop** repository online in GitHub.

+Go into the `code` directory, and click on the name of the file (`util_functions.R`) in the title area.
+This will take you to a new page showing your document.

-Click on the 'Edit' option or icon.
-You will now be able to edit the file and add some new text.
-Let's add comments to both the square function:
+Click on the 'Edit' option or the pencil icon in the top right-hand corner of the document.
+You will now be able to edit the file and add some new text. **We are going to make two edits to this file!**

+1. We want to add some comments above the "Square function".
+This comment provides the resources from which we obtained and adapted this code.
+You can copy the text provided below and paste it into your document.

 ```
 # Square function